Guidance for working with Generative AI (“GenAI”) in your studies

 GenAI and reasonable adjustments

 Please note, guidance on acceptable uses of GenAI does not preclude the use of AI tools where they are being used in the context of a reasonable adjustment.
-For example, if you have an agreed Schedule of Adjustments (a list of modifications to how you experience your teaching, learning and research) arranged through the Disability and Learning Support Service , it may specify other ways in which you are permitted to use AI tools.
+Disabled students should register with the Disability and Learning Support Service in order to put in place a Schedule of Adjustments (a list of modifications to how you experience your teaching, learning and research).

 Disability and Learning Support Service